 Can Injured Passengers in My Vehicle Still Pursue Damages If I Am Uninsured?

 The No Pay, No Play law does not interfere with passengers in a car accident where the driver did not have insurance.
 Suppose a passenger in your vehicle suffered an injury in a collision caused by someone else.
-In that case, the passenger could file a claim with the at-fault party’s insurance company to recover damages.
+In that case, the passenger could file a claim with the at-fault party’s insurance provider to recover damages.

-It can be difficult to recover damages if you are in a car accident with an uninsured at-fault driver.
+It can be difficult to recover damages if you are in a car accident with an uninsured, at-fault driver.
 However, depending on state laws and the circumstances of the accident, you could receive compensation for your losses.
+When the negligent driver does not carry liability insurance, you can attempt to recover damages directly from the at-fault driver.

+Unfortunately, that person is unlikely to have the financial means to pay for medical expenses and other damages.
 If you have an insurance policy that includes uninsured motorist coverage, you could make a claim with your own insurance company.
 This is important coverage to have since so many people drive without insurance.

 You could also purchase uninsured and underinsured motorist “economic-only” coverage, which gives you the same coverage as uninsured motorist coverage, except you cannot claim pain and suffering.